List of automobiles notable for negative reception: General Motors U Platform minivan (1990–96)

 The General Motors U Platform minivan, sold as the Chevrolet Lumina APV, Pontiac Trans Sport, and Oldsmobile Silhouette, was introduced in the 1990 model year to provide a stylish alternative to the Dodge Caravan.
 However, it was strongly criticized for its awkward driving position and strange styling.
-Many publications nicknamed the vans "Dustbusters" due to their resemblance to a popular handheld vacuum cleaner of the same name.
+The first crop of the U-body vans quickly gained the derisive nickname "Dustbusters" from press and public alike due to their resemblance to a popular handheld vacuum cleaner of the same name.
 In Crap Cars, Richard Porter describes the van as "an enormous Dustbuster with detailing work by a group of lightly trained monkeys."

 CNBC included the Trans Sport on its list of the "10 Ugliest Cars of All Time."
 The Truth About Cars offshoot site Curbside Classic named the Lumina APV as one of the "deadly sins" that led to GM's downfall.
 "There are two primary reasons GM vehicles have failed.
 They either arrived with deadly flaws in their quality/reliability, like the Vega, Citation and quite a few other models.
 Or they were conceived in GM's notorious bubble of hubris, where its product planners and designers were seemingly perpetually stuck in a Jetsons-Futurama mind set, convinced that they could wow Americans with more advanced design and technology.
 What Americans really want is a minivan that looks like a space shuttle!
 Not.
 The most obvious feature of these vans are their extremely long noses, the huge low-slope windshield, and the set-back front seats.
 The combination of the three created a very distinctive visual effect from the outside that caused them almost instantly to be dubbed 'Dustbusters'.
 The effect from the front seats was also disconcerting, as there was a ledge in front of the dashboard that seemed to go on for eternity, creating the feeling of sitting in the second row of more typical minivan.
 It would have made a nice platform for a bed if these were autonomous."
 Edmunds.com, describing the van as "stupid-looking", ranked it the 86th worst car of all time.
 The van was parodied in a 1997 episode of US TV series The Simpsons and in the 1995 film Get Shorty.
 The Trans Sport proved popular in Europe, particularly France, as its styling and layout was similar to the contemporary Renault Espace.